domkab/next-blog/README.md

   If your production env file is env.production:

-    chmod +x upload-secrets.sh (optional if not already) ./scripts/upload-secrets-gh.sh env.production
+    chmod +x scripts/upload-secrets-gh.sh (optional if not already) ./scripts/upload-secrets-gh.sh

-  (If you don’t pass a file, it defaults to .env)
+  (If you don’t pass a file, it defaults to .env.production)